The story behind 100 Neighbors Who Care

 We began our second year, 2022, with great enthusiasm knowing this would be our first full year (4 gatherings) and we were not disappointed.
 By year’s end, we had welcomed an additional sponsor, grown to a membership of 165, accepted 33 nominations for nonprofit charities, and reached a total donation mark of just over $100,000.00!
 Most importantly we had experienced the power of collaborative giving and seen firsthand the positive difference we could make right here in our neighborhood of the Penobscot Valley.

 Today this remarkable group continues its extraordinary work.
-Our membership and charity nominations continue to grow along with our total donation which will soon reach $200,000.00.
-Hidden behind all these encouraging numbers is perhaps the most powerful impact this group provides and that is the positive and uplifting sense of accomplishment felt by its members as they come together to support one another and “do some good” for our families, friends, and neighbors.
+Our membership and charity nominations continue to grow along with our total donation which has now exceeded $233,000.00.
+Hidden behind all these encouraging numbers is perhaps the most powerful impact this group provides.
+That is the positive and uplifting sense of accomplishment its members feel as they come together to support one another and “do some good” for our families, friends, and neighbors.

 History of 100 Who Care Groups